-System requirements for it are very similar to last year's for macOS Mojave.
-That version of the operating system brought about a bit of a cull of support for some older Macs.
-Mojave supported Apple computers made from 2012 onwards so Catalina again supports Macs made from 2012 onwards.
+System requirements for it have jumped a mite over the last couple of years' updates.
+Catalina and Mojave came after a bit of a cull of support for some older Macs.
+Mojave supported Apple computers made from 2012 onwards, while Catalina supported Macs made from 2012 onwards.
 That's moved to largely 2013 models for Big Sur.

-The 2017 predecessor, High Sierra, ran on many older machines, even going back to 2009.
+Going further back to 2017, High Sierra ran on many older machines, even going back to 2009.

 - MacBook (2015 or newer)